The ASYCUDA programme is directed at reforming the Customs clearance process, and has the following aims:

 To produce reliable and timely trade and fiscal statistics to assist in the economic planning process as a by-product of the Customs clearance process.

 An important objective of ASYCUDA projects is to implement the systems as efficiently as possible with a full transfer of know-how to national Customs administrations at the lowest possible cost for countries and donors.
 Projects also introduce international standards, including UN/EDIFACT, and the active cooperation among ASYCUDA user countries further increases mutual benefits.

-ASYCUDA is a computerized customs management system which covers most foreign trade procedures.
-The system handles manifests and customs declarations, accounting procedures, and warehousing manifest and suspense procedures.
-It generates detailed information about foreign trade transactions which can be used for economic analysis and planning.
-Steps are now being taken to prepare the necessary software to include transit procedures.
+is a computerized Customs-management system that covers most foreign trade procedures.
+The system handles manifests and Customs declarations, accounting procedures, and warehousing manifest and suspense procedures.
+It generates detailed information about foreign trade transactions that can be used for economic analysis and planning.

-The ASYCUDA implementation strategy has been developed to respond to the challenge represented by such a complex reform programme.
-It aims to ensure the full transfer of know-how in order to make for national long-term sustainability.
+implementation strategy has been developed to respond to the challenge represented by such a complex reform programme.
+It aims to ensure the full transfer of know-how in order to ensure national long-term sustainability.
 At the same time it requires strong national commitment at all levels and it provides for continuous progress evaluation.
 Project activities are carried out in the following three phases: